Atlas-OS/docs/docs/index.md

 # Getting Started

-Welcome to our support docs!
+Welcome to our support documentation!
 Installation guides, common questions, and other helpful information are available here which you can find listed on the sidebar.

 !!! info ""
-    Check out our [website](https://atlasos.net) and [Github Repository](https://github.com/Atlas-OS/Atlas) if you want to learn more about AtlasOS.
-We also have a [discord](https://discord.gg/xx6S3g3HzE) where you can chat and get support!
+    Check out our [website](https://atlasos.net) and [GitHub repository](https://github.com/Atlas-OS/Atlas) if you want to learn more about Atlas OS.
+We also have a [Discord](https://discord.gg/xx6S3g3HzE) where you can chat and get support!

 ## Contributions